-Students in the Theater major take part in seminar classes and develop their craft through innovative acting, directing, and playwriting work.
-Students also take foundational courses in theater history, theory, and dramatic literature.
+Students in the Theater program at Eugene Lang College take part in seminar classes and develop their craft through innovative acting, directing, and playwriting work.
+They also take foundational courses in theater history, theory, and dramatic literature.
 The program emphasizes civic engagement and global perspectives on theater as well as media and performance.
 Theater students take courses with students in the Dance, Music, and Visual Studies concentrations.